edelabar/ericdelabar.com/_posts/outdated/2008-05-16-jack-of-more-master-of-less.markdown

 ---
 layout: post
-title: Jack of Even More Trades, Master of Even Less by Eric DeLabar
+title: Jack of Even More Trades, Master of Even Less
 metadesc:
 class: post disclaimer
 changefreq: never
 priority: 0.4
-category: outdated
+categories: [outdated, java, programming, soap box, thoughts, web 2.0]
 ---
-# Jack of Even More Trades, Master of Even Less?

 I've been at my current employer for over four years.
 We do Java-based web application development.
 Four short years ago, this industry was a different world.
 [Web 2.0](http://en.wikipedia.org/wiki/Web_2.0) didn't exist.
 [Ajax was a cleaning product](http://en.wikipedia.org/wiki/Ajax_%28cleanser%29).
 A website that only worked in